decentraland/adr/content/ADR-239-avatar-assembly-changes.md

 With the points previously discovered, the suggested procedure to visualize an avatar is the following:
 * Request a user profile ( `POST https://content-server/content/active {"pointers": ["0xaddress"]}` )
-* Request the wearables listed in the profile wearables field, all wearables listed are the equipped ones, no matter their visibility. ( `https://catalyst/lambdas/collections/wearables?wearableId=urnId` )
+* Request the wearables listed in the profile wearables field, all wearables listed are the equipped ones, no matter their visibility. ( `POST https://content-server/content/active {"pointers": ["urn1", "urn2"]}` )
 * Process the hide list provided in each wearable following the visualization priority ( the field is the array `data.hides` in each wearable definition )
 * Apply any force render category listed in the forceRender array in the profile definition ( obtained in the profile response called `forceRender` )